 There are so many programs and different courses available that it can be a little overwhelming when it comes to choosing what will bring the most benefit to your life and career.
 Think about your main goals and search for programs that provide a clear, strong foundation and specific information to support them.
 It could help to speak with former students to get a realistic view of a particular course or program.

 Keep in mind, colleges and vocational schools are running a business.
-Their goal is to get people to enroll.
-Like any other business that needs customers to survive, they will use their best marketing strategies to convince a potential student to put their money on the table.
+Their goal is to get students to enroll.
+Like any other business that needs customers to survive, they will use their best marketing strategies and even savvy recommendations from an education consulting firm to present their best to potential students.
 Be conscientious of all the pros and cons as you research each school.
 Ask questions that reveal a balanced snapshot of the program and not just the shiny benefits.

 Count the Financial Cost